 Women’s Health Inter-Network Scientific Committee

-Women represent large proportions, and in many regions of the world, a majority of people living with HIV infection.
-Yet, they are often underrepresented in HIV research.
-The Women’s Health Inter-Network Scientific Committee (WHISC) works to develop optimal strategies for the treatment of HIV disease and related complications among women.
+Women represent large proportions, and in many regions of the world, a majority of people living with HIV, yet, they are often underrepresented in HIV research.
+The Women’s Health Inter-Network Scientific Committee (WHISC) works to develop optimal strategies for the treatment of HIV and related complications among women.
 To this end, the WHISC develops studies that address scientific questions of high importance to the health of women living with HIV.
 It also seeks to optimize recruitment, retention, and sex-specific analyses of women in clinical trials.
 It advises the ACTG on clinical trial language and makes recommendations regarding reproductive, contraception, and pregnancy issues.
 It serves as a liaison with other networks, groups, and agencies involved in the care and treatment of women to enhance communication and avoid duplication in clinical trials.
 The committee also seeks to mentor junior faculty with careers directed at research into the health of women living with HIV.
 The current WHISC scientific agenda seeks to:

 - Identify critical drug-drug interactions between hormonal therapies and antiviral drugs, TB drugs, hepatitis treatment, and cure interventions in women living with HIV